Javierogando7/ng-todo/README.md

 <div align="center">

-TodoApp is an Angular task management SPA.
+TodoApp is an Angular example of a task management SPA.

 </div>